xjtu-enre/2022TSEPossibledepData/readme.md

-# dataset
+# Dataset
-This dataset corresponds to our TSE work (Under review).
+This dataset corresponds to our **TSE work (Under review)**.
 We provided the benchmarks collected from 499 open source projects for continued research of possible dependencies due to dynamic typing in Python software.

 We extended our previous tool **ENRE** to extract *possible dependencies* from source code.
 The version supporting posisble dependency extraction is [**ENRE2.0**](https://github.com/xjtu-enre/ENRE-go-python/tree/v2.0]).